tommeagher/data1-fall2015/README.md

 *  TK

 ###Class 7 - Dec.
 16

+Prying structured data from unstructured formats, or why I hate PDFs.

 Reproducibility.

-Hands-on tutorial on either csvkit or R
+Hands-on tutorial on Comet Docs, DocumentCloud and Tabula or on either csvkit or R